learngenomics/learngenomics.dev/docs/02-genomic-variation/01-baselines-for-variation.md

 ## Reference Genome

 At least for the moment, the answer is "we don't".
-The current solution chooses practicality over the ideal state of things: there is, in fact, a single model of the human genome known as the **reference genome** that attempts to recapitulate a consensus representation for the human genome.
+The current solution chooses practicality over the ideal state of things: there is, in fact, a single model known as the **reference genome** that attempts to recapitulate a consensus representation for the human genome.
 This consensus model is curated by the [Genome Reference Consortium (GRC)], and **patches** to the genome are released on a regular basis to further improve the model as we learn more about the human genome.

 Genomes for multiple species are maintained by the GRC, and you can view them on the [GRC's website](https://www.ncbi.nlm.nih.gov/grc/data).
 In the past, the naming